-The United States National Whitewater Center (http://www.usnwc.org), located outside of Charlotte, North Carolina, is the nation's first fully artificial whitewater course.
-A training site for many athletes, the U.S. National Whitewater Center was the official site of the 2008 and 2012 Olympic Team Trials for whitewater slalom.
+The United States National Whitewater Center (http://www.usnwc.org), located outside of Charlotte, North Carolina, is the nation's first pumped artificial whitewater course.
+A training site for many athletes, the U.S. National Whitewater Center was the official site of the 2008 and 2012 Olympic Team Trials.

-Slalom boats have benefited greatly from advancements in technology.
+Slalom boats have benefited greatly from advancements in composite technology.
 They are now lighter, sleeker, and faster.
-Made from carbon, kevlar and epoxy resin, they are light and stiff but still fragile compared to plastic boats.
+Made from carbon fiber, kevlar, fiberglass, and epoxy resin, they are light and stiff, but still fragile compared to plastic boats.
 All slalom boats must meet minimum length and weight requirements.
-Kayaks have to weigh more than 8 kg (about 20 pounds), be more than 3.5 m (11 feet) long, and 60cm (around 2 feet) wide.
+Kayaks have to weigh more than 8 kg (about 20 pounds), be more than 350 cm (11 feet) long, and 60cm (around 2 feet) wide.